cabforum/servercert/docs/EVG.md

 # Appendix F – Unused

-This section is intentionally left blank.
+This appendix is intentionally left blank.

 # Appendix G – Abstract Syntax Notation One module for EV certificates